Amirali-Shirkh/ict/gcs-backend/README.md

-This module is suppposed to provide a thin wrapper for a single resource, gcs bucket.
+This module is suppposed to provide a thin wrapper for a single resource, gcs bucket for state storage.
 This is a temporary module as it is not recommnded to have a module for a single resource.